Epix-Incorporated/Adonis/README.md

 Uploaded to GitHub for collaboration and issue tracking.

-NOTE: By default the Adonis.rbxm file in this repo may have debug mode enabled.
-To disabled it, open Adonis_Loader > Loader > Loader.lua and change DebugMode = true to DebugMode = false in the "data" table.
+NOTE: By default, the Adonis.rbxm file in this repo may have debug mode enabled.
+To disable it, open Adonis_Loader > Loader > Loader.lua and change DebugMode = true to DebugMode = false in the "data" table.
 I recommend using the Adonis_Loader model instead.